David-M-Johnson/HPC-Job-Monitor/README.md

 A Python GUI application to monitor HPC cluster jobs via SSH.
 Originally written for Imperial College London's cluster, and will require adaptation for other HPCs.

 This tool connects to a remote HPC login node and periodically checks job statuses with 'qstat' and 'qstat -f'.
 It displays active and finished jobs in an easy-to-read, color-coded interface.
+There are two version.
+The basic version, using Paramiko, and another version using an sshpass, which you will need if your HPC perfents authentication with Paramiko.

 ---